 Vygotsky (1978) sees the Zone of Proximal Development as the area where the most sensitive instruction or guidance should be given – allowing the child to develop skills they will then use on their own – developing higher mental functions.

 Vygotsky also views interaction with peers as an effective way of developing skills and strategies.
 He suggests that teachers use cooperative learning exercises where less competent children develop with help from more skillful peers – within the zone of proximal development.

 Evidence for Vygotsky and the ZPD

-Some children were allowed to play with their mother in a similar situation before they attempted it alone (zone of proximal development) whilst others were allowed to work on this by themselves (Piaget’s discovery learning).
+Some children were allowed to play with their mother in a similar situation before they attempted it alone (zone of proximal development) while others were allowed to work on this by themselves (Piaget’s discovery learning).

-Freund found that those who had previously worked with their mother (ZPD) showed greatest improvement compared with their first attempt at the task.
+Freund found that those who had previously worked with their mother (ZPD) showed the greatest improvement compared with their first attempt at the task.